apache/www-site/content/foundation/marks/events.md

    materials (if not public yet, provide screenshots or explanations).
 See [Referring to Apache marks, projects and products](#naming)
 2. Ensure your date doesn't clash with another Apache event.
 See [Dates](#dates) for more information and a link to the current list.
-The ASF will not give approval to events which clash with, or are very close to, another similar event.
+The ASF will not give approval to events which conflict with another similar event.
 3. Contact the appropriate PMC(s).
 PMC representatives are generally required, during both planning and the event itself, and the earlier you engage with the PMC the easier this will be to arrange.
 As an absolute minimum the PMC must approve